Israeli missile strikes put Damascus airport out of service | Law-Order

 Israel's military fired missiles toward the international airport of Syria's capital early Monday, putting it out of service and killing two soldiers and wounding two others, the Syrian army said.

-The attack, the second in seven months to put the Damascus International Airport out of service, caused material damage in a nearby area, the army said, without giving further details.
+The attack, which occurred shortly after midnight Sunday, was the second in seven months to put the Damascus International Airport out of service.
+It caused material damage in a nearby area, the army said, without giving further details.

+Syria's Ministry of Transport said work to repair the damage began immediately and later Monday, some flights resumed while work in other parts of the airport continued.

+Israel has targeted airports and ports in government-held parts of Syria in an apparent attempt to prevent arms shipments from Iran to militant groups backed by Tehran, including Lebanon's Hezbollah.

 There was no comment from Israel.